 The Local Authority can play a pivotal role in providing local incentives to help let vacant properties.
 This might include providing property improvement grants, capital grants, business rates rebate/holidays, disused space grants or by adopting a flexible approach to planning and change of use.
 One of the many challenges is knowing who owns the vacant premises.
-The Town Centre manager/Local Authority can undertake a property audit, and work with Landlords and agents to develop a long-term plan for bringing vacant properties back into use, and support Landlords and agents The adoption of these provisions protects the interests of both the Landlord and Tenant and helps remove any barriers which currently inhibit the process of securing temporary lets on the high street.
+The Town Centre manager/Local Authority can undertake a property audit, and work with Landlords and agents to develop a long-term plan for bringing vacant properties back into use, and support Landlords and agents to re-let empty premises.
+This approach has been successfully implemented by the Love Loughborough BID.